maxriek/Biosensor/README.md

 ---

 The script developed for the calculation of the p-values and t-values (based on Welch's t-test) is also provided in this repository (p_t_value_tests.py).
-For non-parametric statistical tests, a script for the calculation of the p-values according to the Kruskal-Wallis H Test is provided.
+For non-parametric statistical tests, a script for the calculation of the p-values according to the Kruskal-Wallis H Test is provided (kruskal_wallis_statistic.py).

 ---